aic-factcheck/backend-deployment/README.md

 #    # ...
 #}

-# Run the nging proxy service (within compose) - for the certbot to be able to generate cert
+# Run the nginx proxy service (within compose) - for the certbot to be able to generate cert
 $ docker-compose up -d

 # Now generate the initial certificate